turingschool/curriculum-site/module2/projects/bulk_discounts/back_end_requirements.md

 **Sad Paths to consider**:

 * The percentage exceeds 100 or is below 0.
-* The quantity threshold is invalid (e.g., less than 1).
+* The quantity threshold is invalid (i.e., less than 1).
+* Merchant already has 5 active discounts
+* Discount code entered is NOT unique

 </section>